How to write an essay

 Most university essays are set with a word count and deadline in place.
 It's therefore important that you don't waste time or words on waffle.
 You need to write clearly and concisely and ensure that every sentence and paragraph works towards answering the essay question.

-Aim to write a first draft where you cover everything in your plan.
+So aim to write a first draft where you cover everything in your plan, 'reassure yourself that no one will see this, so it doesn't matter if it is messy,' adds Liv.
 You can then refine and edit this in your second draft.

 Carefully consider the introduction and conclusion